ethereum/fv-blog/_posts/2020-07-22-symbolic-hevm-release.md

 If you are curious about the implementation details, you can check out the [high level summary in the PR](https://github.com/dapphub/dapptools/pull/353).

-In the following section, we will go over a few examples of how to use the new symblic execution features of hevm.
+In the following section, we will go over a few examples of how to use the new symbolic execution features of hevm.
 To be able to follow along, make sure that you have `hevm` installed. `hevm` is a part of [dapptools](https://github.com/dapphub/dapptools), a suite of command line oriented tools which uses the purely functional package manager [`nix`](https://nixos.org) for installation.
 First install nix:

 ```bash